robmoorman/js-class-inheritance/README.markdown

 This format is used while using the [class.js](https://github.com/moorinteractive/js-class-inheritance/blob/master/bin/class.js) to make classic Class inheritance possible for your Javascript projects.

 <pre>
-( function() {
+// self executing function, so this Class has it's own scope ( function() {

     // public member